Late-Universe Dynamics from Vacuum Geometry

 12

-The same ratio drops out of statistical mechanics.
+The same ratio follows from statistical mechanics.
 Write the canonical partition function

 P